ndsev/zswag/README.md

 ### YAML file location/auto-generation

-* If you do not specify a non-existing file path, the OpenAPI spec is auto-generated.
+* If you specify a non-empty path to a file which does not yet exist, the OpenAPI spec is auto-generated in that location.
 * If you specify an empty YAML path, the yaml file is placed next to the `<service>.zs` source-file.
-* If you specify an existing file, the `zswag` will simply verify all the methods specified in your zserio service are also reflected in the OpenAPI-spec.
+* If you specify an existing file, `zswag` will simply verify all the methods specified in your zserio service are also reflected in the OpenAPI-spec.